 Bringing a friend

 You may want to bring a friend or partner with you for support.
 Counsellors normally try to speak to each person on their own as part of a counselling session.

 Sometimes a parent may want to come to the counselling session.
 If you would prefer to speak to the counsellor alone, you could phone before your appointment and check what will happen.

 Counselling for under 18s

 No matter what age you are, it's important that you get the support you need.
-The counselling given will depend on your age and on the counselling services’s policy.
+The counselling given will depend on your age and on the counselling service’s policy.
 Counselling services may suggest that you get support from a parent or another supportive adult.